 While there are natural non-toxic bath bombs on the market, they tend to be expensive and hard to source.
 So since bath bombs are definitely a product one could use more often if they were more affordable, this is a great DIY money saver, while also having the benefit of being non-toxic and good for your skin.

-Admittedly, there are a lot of bath bomb recipes floating around the internet so we realize this isn’t an entirely original DIY.
+Admittedly, there are a lot of bath bomb recipes floating around the internet (pun unintended!) so we realize this isn’t an entirely original DIY.
 That said, we still opted to create our own recipe using the common DIY bath bomb ingredients of citric acid, baking soda, corn starch and Epsom salts, all in an effort find the perfect combination.

-We also opted to use organic coconut oil in our recipe, which is a saturated fat and therefore resilient to light and heat.
+We chose to use organic coconut oil in our recipe, which is a saturated fat and therefore resilient to light and heat.
 It’s also incredibly moisturizing and has antibacterial properties.
-On the other hand, the less stable, polyunsaturated oils in some bath bombs — like sunflower, safflower or soybean — will oxidize in your hot bathwater and become rancid.
+On the other hand, the less stable, polyunsaturated oils in some bath bombs — like sunflower, safflower or soybean — will oxidize in hot bathwater and become rancid.
 Not only does bathing in rancid oil sound very unappealing, but it’s not good for your skin, either.

 (Oh, and we accidently bought 2lbs of organic dried rose petals.
 Apparently, a 1lb bag of dried rose petals looks a lot smaller online than it does in person.
 Oops.
 While we got more than we bargained for, the petals will definitely be put to good use in future DIY’s!)